PHARMCOLOGICAL ACTIVITY OF THUJA ORIENTALIS LINN.HTML Full Text

 - Sharma PC, Yelne MB and Dennis TJ: Database on medicinal Plants used in Ayurveda.
 Central Council for Research in Ayurveda and Siddha, Department of ISM and H, Ministry of Health and Family Welfare (Govt. of India), New Delhi, Vol. 2.

 - Jaiswal A, Kumar A, Mishra D and Kasula M: Review pharmacological activity of Platycladus orieantalis.
-International Research Journal of Pharmacy ISSN 2230 8407.
+International Research J of Pharmacy 2011; 2(11): 58-61.

 - Muhammad I, Mossa JS, Al Yahya MA, Ramadan AS and El-Seraly FL: Further antibacterial diterpenes from the bark and leaves of Juniperus procera.
 Hochst. ex.
 Endl.
-Phytotheraphy Research, 1995; 9: 584-588.
+Phytotherapy Research 1995; 9: 584-588.

 - Sunila ES, Hamsa TP and Kuttan G: Effect of Thuja occidentalis and its polysaccharide on cell-mediated immune responses and cytokine levels of metastatic tumor-bearing animals.
 Pharm Biol 2011; 49(10): 1965-1073.